Running Multiple Shopify Stores? You Need These 4 Tools

-Running multiple storefronts helps storeowners diversify their brand and increase their customer base.
-But entrepreneurs who have tried it know that running multiple Shopify stores can be a breeze, or a nightmare, depending on which tools you use.
-The goal is to accentuate the advantage your diverse shopfronts will give you.
+Running multiple storefronts helps ecommerce entrepreneurs diversify their brand, increase their customer base, and improve the customer experience.
+But entrepreneurs who have tried it know that managing multiple Shopify stores can be a breeze, or a nightmare, depending on which tools you use.

-Here are a four tools you should deploy to help you avoid the biggest challenges of hosting a couple stores at once.
+Here are a four tools you should deploy to help you avoid the biggest challenges of running multiple Shopify stores at once.

 2. Stitch Labs

-Another must-have tool for a successful online store with Shopify eCommerce software is a multi-channel inventory manager Stitch Labs.
-Stitch’s technology helps coordinate products orders across multiple Shopify storefronts.
+Another must-have tool is a multi-channel inventory manager like Stitch Labs.
+Stitch’s technology helps to streamline inventory and operations across multiple Shopify storefronts.
 With this application you can:

 - Easily manage online and offline channels